echemdb/svgdigitizer/doc/workflow.md

 `mustermann_2021_svgdigitizer_1.pdf`

-## Step 2: Prepare svg and png files from the pdf
+## Step 2: Prepare SVG and PNG files from the PDF

 Install the `svgdigitizer`.

-In a shell use `svgdigitizer paginate mustermann_2021_svgdigitizer_1.pdf` to create for each page of the pdf an `svg` and a `png` file in the same folder.
+In a shell use `svgdigitizer paginate mustermann_2021_svgdigitizer_1.pdf` to create for each page of the PDF an `svg` and a `png` file in the same folder.

 The filenames are of the form: